FactorySimPy/FactorySimPy/docs/index.md

 ## Model Description
-The system is modeled as a graph composed of two types of components: Nodes and Edges. `Nodes` represent active components, such as processors that introduce delays—for example, machines that pack, unpack, or modify items. `Edges` represent passive entities like conveyorbelts, human operators, warehouse robots, or transport vehicles that facilitate the movement of items between nodes.
-In the simulation model, state changes are driven only by the actions performed by the nodes.
+The system is modeled as a graph consisting of two types of components: Nodes and Edges.
+Nodes represent active components that drive state changes—such as processors that introduce delays by performing operations like packing, unpacking, or modifying items.
+Edges, in contrast, represent passive components such as conveyor belts, human operators, warehouse robots, or transport vehicles that facilitate the movement of items between nodes.

-A node maintains two list- `in_edges` and `out_edges`.
-An edge connects exactly two nodes and serves as an in_edge for the `dest_node` and out_edge for the `src_node`.
-Graph can have loops(and self loops).
+Each Node maintains two lists: in_edges and out_edges, representing incoming and outgoing connections, respectively.
+An Edge connects exactly two Nodes and holds direct references to its src_node (source node) and dest_node (destination node).
+It acts as an out_edge for the source node and an in_edge for the destination node.
+The graph supports both loops and self-loops, with each Edge uniquely associated with one source and one destination node—even if both refer to the same Node in the case of a self-loop.

-Each Node maintains two lists: in_edges and out_edges.
-An Edge connects exactly two nodes — it acts as an out_edge for the src_node (source node) and as an in_edge for the dest_node (destination node).
-Each Edge stores direct references to its source and destination nodes.
-The graph structure supports both loops and self-loops, and each Edge is exclusively associated with a single connection between a source node and a destination node (which may be the same node in case of a self-loop).
+State transitions in the simulation are triggered solely by the actions of the Nodes, ensuring a clear separation between control (Nodes) and transport (Edges) within the model.

 ### Example Representation
-An example model with 2 nodes and an edge
+An example model with 2 nodes and a directed edge

 <!--- ![Alt text](images/gr_2nodes.jpg) --->
 <img src="images/gr_2nodes.jpg" alt="System Architecture Diagram showing Nodes and Edges" width="400" height="10"/>